Introduction

 Human immunodeficiency virus (HIV) is a virus which acts by depleting the body’s normal immune defence mechanism.
 Without treatment, HIV causes acquired immunodeficiency syndrome (AIDS).
 Most people get HIV sexually through anal or vaginal sex, or by injecting drug use, or mother-to-child transmission.

-• Eighteen people were diagnosed with AIDS in 2022 of whom 13 had their AIDS diagnosis within three months of being diagnosed with HIV and were therefore considered a late diagnosis.
+- Fourteen people were diagnosed with AIDS in 2023 of whom 11 had their AIDS diagnosis within three months of being diagnosed with HIV and were therefore considered a late diagnosis.

 You can explore the latest HIV and AIDS data from New Zealand in this data dashboard.
 Some explanations to help you navigate the dashboard: